NCAR/climate-primer-water/doc/ch3_baselines.rst

-There continues to be a broad range of remotely sensed hydrologically-relevant data sources that continue to be made available and can help offset and supplement some of the data sets mentioned above (e.g. GPM and SWOT), especially in regions with limited observed coverage, and the reader is encouraged to continue to monitor the availability of additional resources that could help with their
+There continues to be a broad range of remotely sensed hydrologically-relevant data sources that continue to be made available and can help offset and supplement some of the datasets mentioned above (e.g. GPM and SWOT), especially in regions with limited observed coverage, and the reader is encouraged to continue to monitor the availability of additional resources that could help with their